jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

 Even [Salesforce has steps to identify and mitigate](https://indeedinc.my.site.com/employerSupport1/s/article/How-to-spot-a-deepfake-during-a-video-interview?language=en_US) such "deepfake" calls in interviews now.
 Famously, there is widespread evidence of [North Koreans impersonating American tech workers](https://www.politico.com/news/2025/05/12/north-korea-remote-workers-us-tech-companies-00340208) to bring money into the Hermit Kingdom.
 If you're not convinced, [$25 million was stolen after a deepfake CEO called and tricked an employee](https://www.cnn.com/2024/02/04/asia/deepfake-cfo-scam-hong-kong-intl-hnk).

 This is not only an emergency for grandmothers.

-Nothing can be trusted at first blush.
-So what can we do?

 ## Enforcing Trust